 ~ Celebrating George Washington’s 2nd Administration as President ~

 Diggers have come across these types of “homemade specimens”, but never placed a value on them.
-I think this is an oversight of both the archeological and collectors community.
-There appears to be a good amount of specimens with this style of production found in different parts of the country, not inclusive to one city or state.
-So, one can conclude the idea was wide spread.
-Authenticity to the time period can be supported by the obverse’s date, as well as the time period which would have called for a “Country Wide” need for this sort of celebratory piece.
+I think this is an oversight of some historical importance into the common man of the time and his overwhelming patriotism.
+There appears to be a good amount of specimens found in different parts of the country, and is not inclusive to one city or state.
+So, one can reasonably conclude the idea was wide spread.
+Authenticity to the time period can be supported by the obverse’s date.

 GWI 29-A 1793 Washington Portrait Cent